Chomenor/ioef-cmod/README.md

      see https://developer.chrome.com/blog/wasm-debugging-2020

 Installation, for *nix
-  1. Set the COPYDIR variable in the shell to be where you installed Quake 3 to.
-By default it will be /usr/local/games/quake3 if you haven't set it.
+  1. Set the CMAKE_INSTALL_PREFIX to your prefered installation directory.
-     This is the path as used by the original Linux Q3 installer and subsequent point releases.
+     By default it will be set to /opt/quake3/.
-  2. Run 'make copyfiles'.
+  2. ```cmake --install build```.

 It is also possible to cross compile for Windows under *nix using MinGW.
 Your distribution may have mingw32 packages available.
 On debian/Ubuntu, you need to